aecsocket/aecsocket.github.io/docs/rattle/guide/architecture.md

 using commands and through the API.

 Developer note: this is one of the most crucial parts of the API, however there are some safety guarantees you must uphold when working with one!
-See the corresponding dev guide page to see more.
+See the corresponding classes in the code for more documentation.

 ### Terrain strategy

 To allow blocks in the world to be collidable, we use a terrain strategy.
-The current terrain strategy is a "dynamic terrain" implementation, which creates collision on-the-fly as bodies require collision with chunks in the world.
+The current terrain strategy is a "dynamic terrain" implementation, which creates collision on-the-fly as bodies enter or exit chunks in the world.

 ### Entity strategy